Daniel-KM/Omeka-S-module-BulkExport/README.md

 Bulk Export (module for Omeka S)
 ================================

-[Bulk Export] is a generic export module for [Omeka S] that intends to be easily extensible by other modules.
+[Bulk Export] is a generic export module for [Omeka S] that provides common output formats (json, xml, spreadsheet), both for admin and public sides.
+It is easily extensible by other modules.

-It allows to manage writers, that are responsible for exporting metadata into a file.
+Other known modules that provides output: [Bibliography].

-As an example, this module defines a sample writer that exports all resources as a spreadsheet (that can be imported automatically by [Bulk Import])
+Internally, it allows to manage output formats, that are responsible for exporting metadata into a file, a stream or as a string.

-This module is inspired by the [Omeka Classic] [Export plugin], built by [Biblibre].
+As an example, this module defines a sample writer that exports all resources as a spreadsheet, that can be imported automatically by [Bulk Import].

 Installation
 ------------

-This module requires the modules [`Generic`] and [`Log`].
+This module requires the module [`Log`] and the optional module [`Generic`].

 See general end user documentation for [installing a module].